-Our lead CCR2 antagonist licensed to Pfizer and our lead sheddase inhibitor are our only drug candidates in clinical trials.
+Our lead sheddase inhibitor, 11ßHSD1 inhibitor and CCR5 antagonist compounds are our only drug candidates in clinical trials.
+We have also licensed to Pfizer our lead CCR2 antagonist, which was in Phase IIa clinical trials at the time of licensing.
 We, or our collaborators or licensees, may decide to discontinue development of any or all of our drug candidates at any time for commercial, scientific or other reasons.
 We discontinued development of DFC in April 2006 for safety reasons.
 If a product is developed, but is not marketed, we may have spent significant amounts of time and money on it, which would adversely affect our operating results and financial condition.
 Even if a drug candidate that we develop receives regulatory approval, we may decide not to commercialize it if we determine that commercialization of that product would require more money and time than we are willing to invest.
 For example, drugs that receive approval are subject to post-regulatory surveillance and may have to be withdrawn from the market if previously unknown side effects occur.
 At this point, the regulatory agencies may require additional clinical trials or testing.
 Once a drug is marketed, if it causes side effects, the drug product may be recalled or may be subject to reformulation, additional studies, changes in labeling, warnings to the public and negative publicity.
 As a result, we may not continue to commercialize a product even though it has obtained regulatory approval.
 Further, we may decide not to continue to commercialize a product if the market does not accept the product because it is too expensive and third parties such as insurance companies or Medicare have not approved it for substantial reimbursement.
-Actions of governmental authorities and other groups could result in lower prices for certain drugs, including drugs that address HIV infection.
-In addition, we may decide not to continue to commercialize a product if another product comes on the market that is as effective but has fewer side effects.
-There is also a risk that competitors may develop similar or superior products or have proprietary rights that preclude us from ultimate
+In addition, we may decide not to continue to commercialize a product comes on the market that is as effective but has fewer side effects.
+There is also a risk that competitors may develop similar or superior products or have proprietary rights that preclude us from ultimately marketing our products.